-Specialist Maths consists of: Algebra, Calculus, Vectors, Mechanics, Functions and Graphs, Probability and Statistics.
+Specialist Maths consists of: Algebra, Logic and Proof, Calculus, Vectors, Functions and Graphs, Probability and Statistics.

-- The topics in Algebra include partial fractions, complex numbers and factorisation of polynomials over the complex number system. - Calculus consists of analytic and numeric differentiation, integration of functions including circular, exponential and logarithmic functions and solutions of differential equations. - The topics in Vectors include the algebra of vectors, geometric proofs, vector representation of curves in a plane and vector kinematics. - Mechanics covers the areas of statics, and Newton's laws with respect to constant and variable acceleration. - The topics in Functions include reciprocal, circular, inverse circular and modulus graphs. - Probability and Statistics consists of expected values, simulation, confidence intervals and null hypothesis.
+- The topics in Algebra include partial fractions, complex numbers and factorisation of polynomials over the complex number system. - Calculus consists of analytic and numeric differentiation, integration of functions including circular, exponential and logarithmic functions and solutions of differential equations. - The topics in Vectors include the algebra of vectors, geometric proofs, vector representation of curves in a plane and vector kinematics. - Logic and Proof covers the areas of conjecture and proof techniques, including proof by mathematical induction. - The topics in Functions include reciprocal, circular, inverse circular and modulus graphs. - Probability and Statistics consists of expected values, simulation, confidence intervals and null hypothesis.